Hodge-Laplacian of Brain Networks: Introduction

-Often graph theory based methods have been applied to analyzing the brain networks \cite{sporns2018graph,stam2007graph,bullmore2009complex,de2014laplacian,hu2015spectral}.
-These models provide quantitative measures such as centrality \cite{bullmore2011brain,zuo2012network}, community detections \cite{newman2006finding} and hubs \cite{sporns2007identification,van2013network}.
-Although graph-based methods can be used to identify graph attributes at disparate scales ranging from local scales at the node level upto global scales at the community subgraph level, their power is limited to only pairwise dyadic relations \cite{sporns2018graph}.
-The inherent {\em dyadic} assumption in graph theory limits the types of neural structure and function that the graphs can model \cite{giusti2016two,battiston.2020}.
-Brain network models built on top of graphs cannot encode higher order interactions, i.e., three- and four-way interactions, beyond pairwise connectivity {\em without} additional analysis \cite{skardal.2020}.
+Although graph-based methods can be used to identify graph attributes at disparate scales ranging from local scales at the node level up to global scales at the community level, their power is limited to mostly pairwise dyadic relations \cite{sporns2018graph}.
+The inherent {\em dyadic} assumption limits the types of neural structure and function that the graphs can model \cite{giusti2016two,battiston.2020}.
+Therefore, brain network models built on top of graphs cannot encode higher order interactions, i.e., three- and four-way interactions, beyond pairwise connectivity {\em without} additional analysis \cite{skardal.2020}.
+To overcome these limitations, we propose to use topological data analysis (TDA), which has gained a lot of traction in recent years due to its simplistic construct in systematically extracting information from hierarchical layers of abstraction.
+The algebraic topology in TDA has mathematical ingredients that can effectively manipulate structures with higher order relations.
+One such a tool is the {\em simplicial complex} which captures many body interactions in complex networks using basic building blocks called simplices \cite{giusti2016two}.
+The simplicial complex representation easily encode higher order interactions by the inclusion of 2-simplices (faces consisting of 3 nodes) and 3-simplices (volumes consisting of 4 nodes) to graphs.
+We can further adaptively increase the complexity of connectivity hierarchically from simple node-to-node interaction to more complex higher order connectivity patterns easily.
+Simplicial complexes have been used to represent and analyse the brain data \cite{giusti2016two,reimann2017cliques,petri2014homological}.
+The modular structure of network can easily be recognized by means of connected components, which is the first topological invariant that characterizes the shape of the network.
+The cycle on the other hand is a second topological invariant which are loops in the network \cite{chung2019exact,lee2014hole,lee2011computing}.

-The hypergraphs facilitates to explore beyond pairwise interactions by using hyperedges.
-A hypergraph representation is the generalization of graph with an arbitrary group of nodes defining a hyperedge.
-The hyperedges allow for polyadic relations to be easily incorporated in the brain network \cite{torres2021and}.
-Hypergraph based network representations are applied to functional brain imaging data to understand brain patterns in adaptability across task states \cite{davison2015brain}, to quantify individual differences in brain functional dynamics \cite{davison2016individual}, brain disease diagnosis \cite{jie2016hyper} and detection of connectome biomarkers \cite{zu2019identifying}.
-Since most hypergraph analysis rely on the extensions of graph-theoretic methods, it is often difficult to establish higher order analogues of several graph measures.
-Further, hypergraphs in dense connectivity setting often leads to a combinatorial explosion and causes a computational bottleneck even in modest network sizes \cite{giusti2016two}.